cprieto/mdx_downheader/Readme.md

 ```

 *Note*: Some static site generators, [like Pelican](http://docs.getpelican.com/en/3.6.3/settings.html), can use markdown extensions.
 You just need to install the pip package and provide the name of the markdown extension (in this case the name is simply 'mdx_downheader').
 Follow the instructions for your case.

+## Errors? bugs?

+Simple, just create a ticket in Github, this will help me to maintain the library.

+## Contributions? pull requests?

+This is github, just fork and create a pull request, I will always welcome that!